 The Badgers have begun learning about the universe we live in in our "Into Space" topic, making solar system mobiles and producing some amazing space themed abstract art.
 These have really made the classroom look fantastic!
 We have used our maths knowledge of numbers up to 1 million to help us understand the facts and figures we have learned in science about the solar system.
 We have also designed, built and launched our own rockets using a bicycle pump, some water and a ramp, the winning rocket travelled more than nine metres!
 We have built on the knowledge we gathered at the National Space centre in our history lessons and now we are producing our own history projects based on an aspect of the history of space exploration that interests each of us.
 On the 8th December we had a fantastic space day, making junk space models, building moon buggies, writing space stories, mixing space cocktails in the space café, learning about UFO's and comparing science fiction film clips.
 Look on the special days section for some photographs!
 After some exciting Christmas activities and a pantomime after the holiday the Badgers enjoyed a wonderful Ancient Greek day on 5th January.
 We became master craftsmen and tried our hand at tiling, painting frescoes, making clay jewellery, mixing medicine, making our own olive oil lamps and wax tablets.
 In the afternoon after the Persian army had been defeated, we practised and performed plays, dances, poetry and sports displays before we ate an delicious Greek feast served by our well trained slaves!

 We have now really to got started on our topic properly and we have enjoyed learning more about the fascinating Ancient Greeks in history!
 We have been reading play scripts and performing them in English, and using our creative dance skills to mime and dance Ancient Greek myths in PE.
 In art we have designed and made clay plates and we have looked at many Ancient Greek pottery art examples to inspire us.
 The Badgers have also learnt all about levers in science, and to really test their understanding they built catapults using levers to recreate the siege of Syracuse, when the Roman Empire attacked Greece!
 After half term we began our exciting " Money, Money, Money" topic, and the children enjoyed meeting local business people to learn how business works from the experts!
 We then formed our own companies and set about designing products, logos and slogans, and organising our budgets!
-The Badgers are looking forward to our business event on 26th March at 2.45pm, we hope to see you all there!
-All the proceeds will go to Stars charity in Cambridge.
+The Badgers loved running their stalls at the business event in March, and the proceeds of over £200 have gone to Stars charity in Cambridge!